MultiPoolMiner/MultiPoolMiner/README.md

 Only mine the selected coins at the specified pool.

 E.g. To mine only Zcash & ZeroCoin at Zpool:

     "Zpool-Coin": {
       "CoinName":  [
         "Zcash",
         "ZeroCoin"
       ]
     }
-Note: Only the pools ending in ...-Coin expose the coin name in their API.
+Note: Only the pools ending in ...-Coin expose all coin names in their API.
+Check the web dashboard / pools to see which pools expose which values.

+#### CurrencySymbol per pool [DGB, LTC, ZEC etc.]
+Only mine the selected currencies at the specified pool.

+E.g. To mine only LTC & ZEC at Zpool:

+    "Zpool-Coin": {
+      "CurrencySymbol":  [
+        "LTC",
+        "ZEC"
+      ]
+    }
+Note: Only the pools ending in ...-Coin expose all currency symbols in their API.
+Check the web dashboard / pools to see which pools expose which values.

 #### DisableEstimateCorrection per pool